ukinimod/docker-fundamentals/challenge3/step2.md

-Use `/root/step2` as context ("workdir").
+Use `/root/step2` as context now.

-Extend the Dockerfile `/root/step2/Dockerfile` to add the file `/root/step2/hello.html` to the path `/hello.html` in the docker image.
+Extend the Dockerfile `/root/step2/Dockerfile` to add the file `/root/step2/hello.html` to the path `/hello.html` in the docker image (Hint: [COPY instruction](https://docs.docker.com/engine/reference/builder/#copy)).

 Create the docker image with tag `step2`.